 - A former employee may be credited with all sick leave accumulated up to the time of separation for the College, provided the employee is reinstated within five (5) years from the date of separation.

 - Sick Leave accumulated through work with a State Agency, Social Services, Mental Health, Public Health, Emergency Managements, Public School, Community College, or Technical Institute may be reinstated when an individual is employed by the College within five (5) years of the date of separation from the other agency.

 - Retirement Credit:

-- Blue Ridge Community College will assume the responsibility of maintaining annual records for sick leave earned and taken for each employee.
+- The College will assume the responsibility of maintaining annual records for sick leave earned and taken for each employee.

-- Blue Ridge Community College will retain sick leave records for all separated employees for a period of at least four years from the date of separation.
+- The College will retain sick leave records for all separated employees for a period of at least five years from the date of separation.